-Document: H2020-IOT-2017-3-779984-SOFIE/D4.3 - First Architecture and System Evaluation Report Security: Public Date: 2.7.2019 Status: Completed Version: 1.00 owner's account if the secret s (hash-lock) is submitted to the contract by the AS (Step 5) within some time interval.
+Document: H2020-IOT-2017-3-779984-SOFIE/D4.3 - First Architecture and System Evaluation Report Security: Public Date: 16.12.2019 Status: Completed Version: 1.10

+Also, in Step 3 a hashed time-lock payment is initiated on the blockchain, which allows the CAS to deposit the requested amount (Step 4).
+This amount will be transferred to the resource owner's account if the secret s (hash-lock) is submitted to the contract by the AS (Step 5) within some time interval.
 If the time interval is exceeded, then the CAS can request a refund of the amount it deposited.
-Once the secret s is revealed, the CAS can get s from the blockchain (Step 6) and decrypt $E_s(token)$, thus obtaining the access token.
+Once the secret s is revealed, the CAS can get s from the blockchain (Step 6) and decrypt $E_s(token)$ , thus obtaining the access token.
 After Step 6, the CAS has all the credentials that are necessary for the client to request access from the loT resource.